konaraddi/web-riimote/README.md

 Turn your smartphone into a 3D controller (think wiimote) with just a web app.
 No need to install mobile or desktop apps.

+Just visit [web-riimote.herokuapp.com/](https://web-riimote.herokuapp.com/) on a laptop/desktop AND a smartphone.
+Your smartphone will be the controller and your laptop/desktop will be the main display.

 ![GIF of screen recording of the controller interacting with the main display](./main_display_screen_record.gif)

 In the screen recording above, the user is pointing and wavering around a smartphone to move the cursor.
 Tilting the smartphone rotates the steering wheel.
 The smartphone is connected to the display (shown above) using sockets.